 You had us at pumpkin and mac n' cheese.
 If you too have fallen victim to the pumpkin trend, you've struck gold.
-For just 330 calories, 208 milligrams of sodium and 3 grams of sugar, you can savor a guilt-free bowl of comfort food.
-Plus, each serving dishes up two days' worth of vitamin A. To lower the fat content, substitute plain greek yogurt for heavy cream, and swap in an organic, grass-fed cheese.
+For just 330 calories, 208 milligrams of sodium, and 3 grams of sugar, you can savor a guilt-free bowl of comfort food.
+Plus, each serving includes two days' worth of vitamin A. To lower the fat content, substitute plain Greek yogurt for heavy cream, and swap in an organic, grass-fed cheese.
 We still aren't over how heavenly this dish is.

 Get the recipe from That's So Michelle.

 SOY SAUCE NOODLES

 Nutrition per serving: 278 calories, 19.3 g fat (3.5 g saturated), 353 mg sodium, 22.4 g carbs, 1.7 g fiber, 6 g sugars, 5 g protein (calculated with low sodium soy sauce).

 If Friday night means Chinese takeout, you might want to hit the grocery store on the way home from work instead.
 This dish has less than 300 calories a serving, contains a day's worth of vitamin A and is ready in just 30 minutes (about the time you would have waited for your order).
 And this dish contains just 353 milligrams of sodium, compared to the 2,990 milligrams in an order of PF Chang's garlic noodles!

 Get the recipe from Love and Olive Oil.